Seth Material: Nature of the self

+Reality

-RealityThe Seth Material says that all individuals create their own circumstances and experiences within the shared earthly environment, similar to the doctrine of responsibility assumption.
-This concept is expressed in the phrase "you create your own reality", which may have originated with the Seth readings (although Nietzsche wrote some 90 years earlier, on the subject of "Becoming who you are": "We, however, want to become who we are—human beings who are new, unique, incomparable, who give themselves laws, who create themselves!").
+The Seth Material says that all individuals create their own circumstances and experiences within the shared earthly environment, similar to the doctrine of responsibility assumption.
+This concept is expressed in the phrase "you create your own reality", which may have originated with the Seth readings.
 The inner self, or inner ego, is responsible for the construction and maintenance of the individual's physical body and immediate physical environment, and the unfolding of events is determined by the expectations, attitudes and beliefs of the outer ego, that portion of the self that human beings know as themselves.
 "If you want to change your world, you must first change your thoughts, expectations, and beliefs."
 Or, more succinctly: "You get what you concentrate upon.
 There is no other main rule".

 The books discuss the idea that a living network of panpsychism constructs and maintains the physical environment via the inner selves of the individual occupants (including both living and inert matter).
 The inner selves project, en masse, a pattern for physical reality that is then filled with energy, as needed, by each individual.
 All events are also produced in the same manner.